Tetyana290501/whataname/README.md

-The rise of joint-stock companies and stock exchanges in the 18th century facilitated investment in overseas ventures and helped finance colonial expansion and trade.
+The British Empire emerged as the dominant global economic power in the 18th century, fueled by colonial expansion, maritime trade, and industrialization.